robrocker7/gym-http-api/README.md

 Getting started
 ============

 This code is intended to be run locally by a single user.
-The server runs in python.
+The server runs in a gunicorn process.
 You can implement your own HTTP clients using any language; a demo client written in python is provided to demonstrate the idea.

-To start the server from the command line, run this:
+To start the gunicorn server from the command line, run this:

+    gunicorn --bind 0.0.0.0:5000 wsgi:app

+In addition to the standard command you may also utitlize multi worker support.
+Note: Each worker will utilize the same number of threads. [gunicorn#threads](http://docs.gunicorn.org/en/stable/settings.html#threads)

-    gunicorn --bind 0.0.0.0:5000 wsgi:app -t 4
+    gunicorn --bind 0.0.0.0:5000 wsgi:app --workers=2 --threads=2

 In a separate terminal, you can then try running the example python agent and see what happens: